Air Chathams plane marketed for use as tiny home or coffee van sells for $25k

 Air Chathams general manager Duane Emeny said the plane was ideal for smaller services such as Air Chathams because it could take freight and passengers.

-He described the Convair model as the "muscle cars" of the skies and would liken it to a Mustang Shelby GT.
+He described the Convair model as the "muscle car" of the skies and would liken it to a Mustang Shelby GT.

 Emeny said the aircraft would have gone to the wreckers if it had not been sold.